Kernix13/guitar-chord-names/README.md

 - https://forum.freecodecamp.org/t/trouble-with-positive-and-negative-lookahead-regex-challenge/458686
 - https://www.stefanjudis.com/today-i-learned/the-complicated-syntax-of-lookaheads-in-javascript-regular-expressions/

-1. Need to first use RegEx to remove TABs
-2. Then maybe remove any chord with an augmented 9th, 11th or 5th in the name.

-However, trying that added an extra space between the notes: (`"A",  `).
-IT'S THE SPREADSHEET CELLS.

 ## Contributions

 **Contribution #1**: I have 3 different **Regular Expressions** to convert the chord names into JSON key-value pairs.
 I should only have 1 RegEx for that.

-I haven't figured out the RegEx for converting the Chord note values in the value pairs WITHOUT matching parts of the chord name.
+**Contribution #2**: I haven't figured out the RegEx for converting the Chord note values in the value pairs WITHOUT matching parts of the chord name.

 **Contribution #2**: ...